One of the most common questions I hear from new cat (or dog) parents is:

-Veterinarians often neuter male cats in less than two minutes.
-A female cat spay generally takes fifteen to twenty minutes, depending on her age and where she is in her heat cycle.
+Veterinarians often neuter males in less than two minutes.
+A female spay generally takes fifteen to twenty minutes, depending on her age and where she is in her heat cycle.

 Female animals in heat will usually take a long time because their reproductive tracts are much more fragile, holding more blood.